 What is DNS (Domain Name System)?

-When you type in a domain name in your internet browser, DNS works to find the information for that domain.
-Domains are a friendly way for us to remember how to get to a website, but underneath that friendly name, computers talk to each other using numbers.
-These numbers form Internet Protocol, or IP addresses, which act as the street address of your website working under your domain name.
+When you enter a domain name into your web browser, DNS operates to locate the details for that domain.
+While domains provide an easy way for us to recall how to access a website, behind that user-friendly name, computers communicate with each other through numerical values.
+These numbers constitute Internet Protocol, or IP addresses, which serve as your website’s street address linked to your domain name.

-When you type a domain name in your address bar to visit a website, your computer is looking for the IP address of that website so it can load the website for you.
-This is DNS in action — you type in the street address (the domain name), DNS finds the directions using IP address (the GPS), and the internet loads the website you’re visiting.
+When you enter a domain name in your browser’s address bar to access a website, your computer seeks the corresponding IP address of that site to display the content.
+This process illustrates DNS functionality — you input the street address (the domain name), DNS retrieves the directions by using the IP address (similar to GPS), and the internet processes the loading of the website you want to visit.

 To manage the DNS, you can add, edit or delete DNS records within your DNS Manager.